Department of Maternal and Child Health (GRAD)

 MHCH 732.
 Gender-Based Violence.
 3 Credits.

 The MHCH Gender-Based Violence (GBV) course provides a forum for students to explore contemporary issues in GBV from both a research and practice standpoint.
-Students will be introduced to a myriad of domestic and international GBV issues, from intimate partner violence and campus sexual assault to sex trafficking.
+Students will be introduced to a myriad of domestic and international GBV issues, such as intimate partner violence and campus sexual assault.

 Rules & Requirements